opengauss-mirror/docs/content/en/docs/Developerguide/description.md

         If there are separate indexes on multiple columns referenced in  **WHERE**, the optimizer might choose to use an  **AND**  or  **OR**  combination of the indexes.
 However, this requires the visiting of both indexes, so it is not necessarily a win compared to using just one index and treating the other condition as a filter.

-        The following Index scans featured with different sorting mechanisms are involved:
+        The following index scans featured with different sorting mechanisms are involved:

-        -   Bitmap Index Scan
+        -   Bitmap index scan

             Fetches data pages using a bitmap.

-        -   Index Scan using index\_name
+        -   Index scan using index\_name

             Fetches table rows in index order, which makes them even more expensive to read.
 However, there are so few rows that the extra cost of sorting the row locations is unnecessary.
 This plan type is used mainly for queries fetching just a single row and queries having an  **ORDER BY**  condition that matches the index order, because no extra sorting step is needed to satisfy  **ORDER BY**.